What is EMDR?

 What Can EMDR Help With?

-EMDR was originally developed to treat post-traumatic stress disorder (PTSD), and it has the strongest research support for this application.
-However, its use has expanded to address many other conditions:
+EMDR was originally developed to treat post-traumatic stress disorder (PTSD), and therapist-led EMDR has the strongest research support for this application.
+In clinical settings, trained professionals use EMDR to address:

 Negative Beliefs About Yourself